Sagnac/OpticalRayTracing.jl/docs/src/Vignetting Analysis.md

 vig.FOV
 ```

-There is support for analyzing a traced `RayBasis` instead using the `vignetting(rays::RayBasis, system::System, a::AbstractVector)` method.
+There is also support for analyzing a traced `RayBasis`.